greenelab/ccc-manuscript/manuscript.md

 We found that top CCC-ranked gene pairs in whole blood from GTEx were replicated in independent tissue-specific networks trained from multiple data types and attributed to cell lineages from blood, even though CCC did not have access to any cell lineage-specific information.
 This suggests that CCC can disentangle intricate cell lineage-specific transcriptional patterns missed by linear-only coefficients.
 In addition to capturing nonlinear patterns, the CCC was more similar to Spearman than Pearson, highlighting their shared robustness to outliers.
-The CCC results were concordant with MIC on the random subset that we were able to analyze, but much faster to compute and thus practical for large datasets.
+The CCC results were concordant with MIC, but much faster to compute and thus practical for large datasets.
+Another advantage over MIC is that CCC can also process categorical variables together with numerical values.
 CCC is conceptually easy to interpret and has a single parameter that controls the maximum complexity of the detected relationships while also balancing compute time.